DesignSafe-CI/DS_Use_Case_template/docs/lowes/usecase.md

 * Section 6: Defines constraints
 * Section 7: Defines recorders
 * Section 8: Defines and applies the gravity load of the wall.
 * Section 9: Defines the cyclic anaylsis of the wall.

+The last function of the script is to then run the wall through opensees (This feature can be disabled if the user would like to look at the script before running OpenSees)

 ## Running Opensees File through HPC